-The Live Healthy Southern Lorain County coalition is a community group that is conducted through the Creating Healthy Communities Program at the Lorain County General Health District.
+The Live Healthy Southern Lorain County coalition is a community group that is conducted through the Creating Healthy Communities Program at Lorain County Public Health.

 PURPOSE: As a part of the Creating Healthy Communities Program, Live Healthy Southern Lorain County will connect people and resources to improve the Southern Lorain community by assessing and promoting opportunities for increased physical activity, improved nutrition, and reduced tobacco use and exposure… creating a community where the healthy choice is the easy choice!

 Live Healthy Southern Lorain, partnering worksites, community organizations, and schools use an assessment called the CHANGE tool to define areas for improvement and consider appropriate allocation of available resources.